Red Hill Underground Fuel Storage Facility: History

 Upon completion of the excavation, workers erected a steel tower in the center to the full height of 250 feet.
 The tower served to support concrete chutes, pipes, booms, and other equipment necessary to install the piping, concrete, and steel linings.
 Workers then began to erect the steel liner and rebar incrementally so that they could pour concrete in stages.
 Concrete was poured continually and workers had to remove wooden shoring as concrete filled.
 They injected pressurized grout to pre-stress the concrete by filling void space between the concrete and the gunite.
-When finished, the tanks were tested by slowly filling them with water while laborers in boats physically checked the entire surface area of the steel liner.
+When finished, the tanks were tested by slowly filling them with water while laborers in boats inspected the entire surface area of the steel liner.

 The Japanese attack on Pearl Harbor took place during the construction of Red Hill, and eight construction workers were killed by strafing aircraft.
 A portion of the site was used to bury hundreds of bodies of Navy personnel killed in the attack.
 Those not claimed by families were moved to the National Memorial Cemetery of the Pacific when it opened after the war.

 Environmental problems

 2014 fuel spill

 In December 2013, contractors completed a three-year, scheduled, routine maintenance upgrade on tank 5 at Red Hill.
 This work included cleaning, inspecting, and repairing anomalies.
 At the conclusion of the overhaul in January 2014, the Navy initiated a Return to Service evolution, refilling the tank with jet fuel (JP-8).
 During this process, the inventory management alarms sounded.
 Red Hill operators first assumed the alarm system was malfunctioning or producing false positives because the tank was recently overhauled and should not have been leaking.
 Eventually, the U.S. Navy determined the alarms were not false and reported a 27,000 gallon jet fuel loss to the Hawaii Department of Health and the U.S. Environmental Protection Agency.

 Subsequent analysis indicated that the leak was the result of faulty work and poor quality control by the Navy's contractor, compounded by a lack of quality assurance oversight by the Navy, as well as operator error.
 As a consequence, the Navy, in accordance with the Administrative Order on Consent, significantly improved the tank inspection, repair, and maintenance processes in their report submitted on October 11, 2016.

 Regarding the 27,000 gallons of fuel, the Navy's first concern was the possibility of fuel entering the drinking water supply.
-The nearest drinking water shaft (operated by the Navy) is 3,000 feet away and is one source that provides water to the military families at Joint Base Pearl Harbor-Hickam.
+The nearest drinking water shaft (operated by the Navy) is 3,000 feet away and is one source that provides water to the military families at Joint Base Pearl Harbor–Hickam.
 The next closest drinking water shaft, Halawa shaft, which is located approximately one mile away, provides drinking water to the city of Honolulu.